Project-Platypus/PRIM/README.md

    peeling trajectory.
-Instead, you first call `box.select(i)` to select the i-th peeling trajectory, then call any other method to see the details of the trajectory (`print(box)`, `box.show_details()`, `box.stats`, etc.)
+Instead, you first call `box.select(i)` to select the i-th peeling trajectory, then call any other method to see the details of the trajectory (`print(box)`, `box.show_details()`, `box.stats`, etc.).

 4. Improved init method for `Prim`.
 It can now handle a variety of inputs, such as Pandas data frames, Numpy matrices, or any list-like object.
 The `setup_prim` function was removed and its functionality is now part of the init method.

-5. Convert peel, paste, and objective function (peeling criteria) methods into functions.
+5. Converted the peel, paste, and objective function (peeling criteria) methods, which were previously part of the `Prim` class, into separate functions.
    This is intended to allow extensibility.

-6. Support additional Numpy datatypes.
+6. Supports additional Numpy datatypes.
 This include support for non-standard int, unsigned int, and float types (e.g., float16 and float32) in addition to boolean values (which is treated as categorical type).
 Complex types are not supported.

-7. Scatter plot supports categorical data.
+7. The pairwise scatter plot can now display categorical data and overlay the box limits.

-8. Include `setup.py` script to automate installing module
+8. Include `setup.py` script to automate installing module.